phpminds/website/README.md

 ## Contributers
-Created by the @github/phpminds team - contributions welcome
+Created by the @phpminds team - contributions welcome

 Licence :  MIT see licence.md